smituk/JSON-for-JavaScript/README.md

 JSON-for-JavaScript
 ===================

-Optimized and very small JSON library for JavaScript
+Optimized and very small JSON library for JavaScript.